-Using the History panel while editing
+Using the Undo History panel while editing

-The History panel (F10 or Window > History) lets you jump to any recent state of the image created during the current work session.
-Each time you apply a change to pixels in an image, the new state of that image is added to the History panel.
+The Undo History panel (Window > Undo History) lets you jump to any recent state of the image created during the current work session.
+Each time you apply a change to pixels in an image, the new state of that image is added to the Undo History panel.
+You don't need to save a change in order for the change to appear in the History.